GSTJ/react-native-magic-modal/README.md

 If your use-case is a scrollable bottom-sheet, I recommend going with Gorhom's react-native-bottom-sheet for this use-case temporarily.

+---

+**Q:** Modals are appearing on top of native modal screens, such as the image picker.
+How can I fix this?

+**A:**
+This behavior can be disabled by passing `fullWindowOverlay: false` to the `magicModal.show` function.

+This will prevent the modal from appearing on top of native modal screens.

 ## Contributors

 Special thanks to everyone who contributed to making React Native Magic Modal a robust and user-friendly library.
 [See the full list](https://github.com/GSTJ/react-native-magic-modal/graphs/contributors).